whykusanagi/nikke_coredust/README.md

 ### Practical Implications

 **Campaign Progression:**
-- You gain one outpost level per stage cleared in campaign (normal and hard mode)
+- You gain one outpost level automatically per stage cleared in campaign (normal and hard mode)
+- You can't choose when to level your outpost—it happens automatically as you clear stages
+- The strategic decision is about **when to push campaign stages harder**—if you're close to a breakpoint, push to clear more stages
 - Reaching a breakpoint means more core dust per hour, which helps you level characters faster
 - Some stages aren't beatable until you level up—the extra core dust from breakpoints gives you the resources to overcome these progression walls
-- Plan your campaign pushes to target breakpoint levels for maximum efficiency
+- Don't leave resources on the table: if you're just a few stages away from a breakpoint, push to reach it

 **Competitive Advantage:**
 - If you're competing with other players (rankings, guilds, etc.), having more resources per hour gives you a significant advantage